amiraunyasopon/amiraunyasopon/README.md

 Currently:
 - Software Development Intern @ Opal
 - Academic and Alumni Affairs Committee Member @ UCI ICS Student Council
-- Working on Antevents, a platform for Anteaters to post and sign up for upcoming events
+- Working on Antevents, a platform for Anteaters to post, share, and sign up for upcoming UCI-affiliated events

 Previously:
 - Data Analytics Intern @ City of Burbank